montoyamoraga/class-randomness/notes/week3.md

 Add examples with mouse, keyboard, using if statements.

-### Interactivity with random images from Google Imagess
+### Interactivity with random images from Google Images